 Buckwheat Meat Patties are a popular Eastern European dish.
 In Ukraine, they are called “hrechanyky”.
 They land somewhere in between a hamburger and a breakfast sausage patty, but are made much more filling with the addition of hearty buckwheat (that’s right: buckwheat isn’t just good for making breakfast cereal).
 With a simple seasoning of paprika, salt, and pepper, these patties are ultra-savory, yet extremely versatile.

 Their simplicity makes this recipe the perfect candidate for meal prepping.
 Make a batch (or three!) on a slow Sunday and have quick protein on hand for the rest of the week or month (freezing instructions below).
-When you need an easy, no-fuss meal, pull some patties out and sandwich them between brioche buns, use them as a salad topper, or pair them with a vegetable dish.
+When you need an easy, no-fuss meal, pull some patties out and sandwich them between brioche buns (we love doing this with salmon cakes too), use them as a salad topper, or pair them with a vegetable dish.

 Did you know?
 Buckwheat is a gluten-free grain that touts a nutty, toasty flavor.
 For those who are Celiac or simply watching their gluten intake, it’s a great, filling substitute to rice.